Camryn Rogers: 2023–present: World and Olympic gold

 Rogers won nine of her first ten events to start the 2025 season, with her only other result being a second-place finish.
 At the 2025 Prefontaine Classic on July 5, she improved the Canadian national record to 78.88 m.
 She entered the 2025 World Athletics Championships in Tokyo as the favourite to defend her title, four years after her Olympic debut in the same venue, which prompted her to note: "I was the youngest finalist up there competing, and there was so much that I still didn't know.
 I just feel like I've grown up a lot."
 At the hammer throw event in Tokyo, she won the gold medal with an 80.51 m throw.
-This was the seventh-longest throw of all-time, and the longest by anyone other than Poland's Anita Włodarczyk, who told Rogers "welcome to the 80-metre club" after the close of competition.
+This was the seventh-longest throw of all time, and the longest by anyone other than Poland's Anita Włodarczyk, who told Rogers "welcome to the 80-metre club" after the close of competition.
 Rogers became the first individual Canadian to successfully defend a World Athletics title.
 The following day, Katzberg became the second to do so, giving Canada its third consecutive major double in the hammer events.

+At the start of the 2026 athletics season, Rogers, took gold at the Clyde Littlefield Texas Relays event in Austin.
+Her winning distance was 81.13 metres, the fourth-longest throw in history, further improving her national and area records.
+She continued to have success on the World Athletics Continental Tour, and by the time of a July 10 victory in Dublin had won eight of her ten events of the season, albeit with a downtick in her distances achieved after three early victories clearing the 80-metre mark.
+Rogers joined the Canadian delegation to the 2026 Commonwealth Games in Glasgow, successfully defending her title with a winning throw of 74.91 m, despite heavy rain during the competition.
+She remarked that to "come out here knowing that I have the training to compete in these conditions, that you train for such a big chunk of your life to prepare for moments like this, and to get the job done when it matters the most, I think everything falls into place."